 Compatible IPv6 prefixes have lengths of 32, 40, 48, 56, 64 and 96 as per RFC 6052.
+Bits 64..71 inclusive must be zero with the most significate bit of the prefix in position 0.

 Additionally a reverse IP6.ARPA zone will be created for the prefix to provide a mapping from the IP6.ARPA names to the corresponding IN-ADDR.ARPA names using synthesized CNAMEs. dns64-server and dns64-contact can be used to specify the name of the server and contact for the zones.
 These are settable at the view / options level.
 These are not settable on a per-prefix basis.